PatClay7325/manufacturing-analytics-platform/src/components/visualization/README.md

 # Custom Visualization Components

 This directory contains our proprietary visualization components designed specifically for manufacturing analytics.
-These components are original implementations that do not use or depend on Grafana.
+These components are original implementations that do not use or depend on manufacturingPlatform.

 ## Components